 Yet it was another piece of history that this game evoked.

 Baltimore again was stung on a close play in right, echoing what happened across the street at the old Yankee Stadium in the 1996 AL championship opener.

 This time, with the Orioles trailing 1-0 in the sixth, McLouth sent a 3-1 pitch deep down the right-field line.
 Eyes turned to right field umpire Fieldin Culbreth, who demonstrably waved foul with both arms.

 Orioles manager Buck Showalter came out to ask for a video review, and five of the umpires went down a tunnel to examine the images.
 When they ran back onto the field about two minutes later, they didn’t make any signal -- meaning the original call stood.
-McLouth struck out on the next pitch,
+McLouth struck out on the next pitch, ending the inning.

 "I saw it go to the right of the pole," Culbreth said.
 "There is netting there and it didn’t touch the netting.
 It did not change direction," he added, indicating he did not think the ball grazed the pole.